1950s

 1959

-Lyudmila Iosifovna Shubadeeva <Людмила Иосифовна Шубадеева> worked in the Institute of Aviation Materials (ВИАМ) as corrosion scientist.
-Her 1974 PhD thesis addressed the machining of stainless steels, and later she published on various aspects of steel corrosion, including cracking.
+Lyudmila Iosifovna Shubadeyeva <Людмила Иосифовна Шубадеева> worked at Moscow mechanical plant (defence-oriented organization) linked to in the Institute of Aircraft Materials (ВИАМ), and later in this institute.
+She worked out various etching technologies, and her 1974 PhD thesis addressed the machining of stainless steels.
+Later she worked as corrosion scientist and published on various aspects of steel corrosion, including cracking.
 She was active with patents and publications up to the end of 1990s.

 For the following graduates of 1950s, graduation year is still not identified.